 |They need all the support they can get|

-This article appears on SCMP.com under the title "Hong Kong has spoken."
+This article was published on SCMP.com under the title "Hong Kong has spoken."

 |As posted on SCMP.com|